-Grey literature refers to that body of research produced by organizations outside of the commercial/academic publishing and distribution systems.
-This includes information from various sources such as: theses and dissertations, conference proceedings, and publications and reports from various levels of governmental and non-governmental organizations.
-Content may be free/open access or restricted to specific audiences.
+Grey literature refers to that kind of information produced by organizations outside of the commercial/academic publishing and distribution systems.
+This includes information from various sources such as:

 Depending on your research question or field of study, searching for grey literature may form an important part of your search.